l0wigh/AoC2025/d6/README.md

 ## How it felt ?

 It felt amazingly more rewarding to solve this one.
 It also enlightened some issues with Soluna and that's great.
 I'll continue on improving Soluna from my observations on this challenge.

+## Update

+The day after completion, I fixed the split function to remove empty lists elements by default.
+The outdated solution is still in the repos for history reason.

+It should still works with Soluna >= 0.4.4 but it does a useless filter on lists.